-Mouselook Navigation is a free addon that attempts to improve upon Blender’s 3D viewport navigation and provide some neat features from other applications (e.g. ZBrush’s tablet/stylus-friendly navigation).
+Mouselook Navigation is a free addon for Blender 2.8 and above, that attempts to improve upon Blender’s 3D viewport navigation and provide some neat features from other applications (e.g. ZBrush’s tablet/stylus-friendly navigation).

 - ZBrush mode - mostly useful for tablet users, since it allows to use the same mouse button both for painting/sculpting and for navigation (depending on whether you clicked on geometry or on background)

 - Easy switching between navigation modes without exiting the operator

 - Changes to viewport can be cancelled from any mode

 - FPS-like movement is available in all navigation modes

 - Crosshair is visible in all modes and has a different look when obscured

 - Option to more easily prevent accidental viewport rotation in Ortho projection